 - Oolong tea: 12-55mg

 As you can see black tea has higher levels of caffeine mainly because of its larger sized leaves.
-There is a lot of factors determining the amount of caffeine in your tea but there are a couple ways to eliminate it in case you are sensitive to it, such as brewing your tea for a shorter period of time or using less hot water.
+There is a lot of factors determining the amount of caffeine in your tea but there are a couple of ways to eliminate it in case you are sensitive to it, such as brewing your tea for a shorter period of time or using less hot water.

 Theanine in tea